jessebyun/PoliticalSurveyOOP/docs/TESTING.md

 ✅ Prevents misleading classifications when there are too few valid responses.
 ✅ The final guess is only made if at least one valid answer is provided.

+---
+## ** 🔗 References **
-For actual implementation, refer to [PoliticalSurvey.java](https://github.com/jessebyun/PoliticalSurveyOOP/blob/main/src/PoliticalSurvey.java). 🚀
+📄 For actual implementation, refer to [`PoliticalSurvey.java`](https://github.com/jessebyun/PoliticalSurveyOOP/blob/main/src/PoliticalSurvey.java).
-For a full explanation of the pseudocode, refer to [`docs/pseudocode`](https://github.com/jessebyun/PoliticalSurveyOOP/tree/main/docs/pseudocode).
+📃 To view pseudocode, refer to [`docs/pseudocode`](https://github.com/jessebyun/PoliticalSurveyOOP/tree/main/docs/pseudocode).

 [//]: # (Need to implement before and after pseudocode)